 In this tutorial we'll create a test Agent that you'll integrate with Social Intents.

-Create your Agent in Dialogflow
+Create an Agent in Dialogflow

-After logging in, select the Create Agent button as in the screen below.
+If you haven't already created an Agent, select the Create Agent button as in the screen below.

-Your new agent will have 2 default intents.
+Your new agent will have 2 default Intents.
 These will be enough to get started and respond with generic welcome messages.
 As you get more familiar with Dialogflow, you can create multiple Intents and Contexts to answer questions, gather answer data, and respond with Cards, Images, and Buttons.